How selling horse meat was made possible whilst it was considered a taboo food until the 19th century?

 From Franco-Prussian War up until today

 After the legalisation of horse meat consumption, it took a little while for the population to accept it in its cuisine.
-The Franco-Prussian War contributed to change the mindsets.
+The Franco-Prussian War contributed to changing mindsets.
 During the Siege of Paris (1870-71) the French capital went through a shortage of fresh meat.
 The starved Parisians were given horse meat to eat.
-By the end of the war, meat had finally become popular.
+By the end of the war, the meat had finally become popular.

 In 1905 there was 311 horse meat butcher shops in Paris and 200 market stalls.
 Since the 1950s, the consumption of horse meat has gradually decreased in France.
 Only horse meat butcher shops (boucheries chevalines) were allowed to sell horse meat.
 In the 1990s, the law made this more flexible and it is now possible to find horse meat in French supermarkets and other shops.